strnikki/ChristBASHTreeImproved/README.md

 git clone https://github.com/strnikki/ChristBASHTreeImproved.git && cd ./ChristBASHTreeImproved && bash tree.sh
 ```

-You can also pass the following arguments to the script:
+You can also pass the following arguments when running script:

 ```
   -s|--size: height of the tree.
 Default: 10